afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 The _system_ have been broken into several _modules_ that have been implemented as C++ namespaces.
 All of them are defined at _SimWheel.h_:

 - **batteryCalibration**: Everything related to the estimation of battery charge.
-- **capabilities**: Everything realated to the capabilities of the hardware and firmware.
+- **capabilities**: Everything related to the capabilities of the hardware and firmware.
 - **clutchState**: Implements the behavior of clutch paddles, holds their state and their configuration.
 - **hidImplementation**: Everything related to the HID protocol.
 - **inputs**: Everything related to hardware inputs and their events.